mohller/AstroPhoMes/README.md

 # AstroPhoMes
 A python library implementing astrophysical photomeson models for usage in UHECR sources simulations and related physical scenarios

+### For details and usage...
+access the example files in the examples folder.

 ### Particle ID convention:
 - 2: pi plus